Automate these tasks to Scale up your Learning Management System (LMS) easier and more cost-effectively.

 Finally, if the above sounds like a lot of work, you can opt to use DIY integration tools such as Zapier, assuming both your marketing website and LMS support the use of it.

-When you’ve just sold a number of seats to an organisation, it can be time consuming to add each user yourself, or even to get the user information from your client into a format that allows for bulk enrollment.
-Stop juggling CSV files!
+When you’ve just sold a number of seats to an organisation, it can be time-consuming to add each user yourself, or even to get the user information from your client into a format that allows for bulk enrollment.
+Stop juggling CSV files, that’s so 2017!

-A better way to achieve batch user enrollment is to allow your client to purchase a number of seats, and allow them to self-manage the allocation of those seats using seat-management technology.
+A better way to achieve batch user enrollment is to allow your client to purchase a number of seats from your marketing site or directly via the LMS, and allow them to self-manage the allocation of those seats using seat-management technology.

 We’ve built tools that allow your clients to add users individually, bulk upload via CSV, or even create unique enrolment links that can be emailed to their team to further offload the burden of enrolment onto the learner.
-This is the ultimate win.
-Perhaps this is not technically an automation since it offloads the burden to somebody else, but it does make some of your scaling problems go away.
+This is the ultimate win because it is easy for you and easy for your client.
+Perhaps this is not technically automation since it offloads the burden to somebody else, but it does make some of your scaling problems go away.

 Automated LMS reports are incredibly important for demonstrating the value that you provide to your organisational clients.
 If you can show a client just how well their learners are performing, those annual renewal discussions become much easier.
-But generating these reports can be very time-consuming if you’re creating them manually, and can be a huge barrier to scalability.
+But generating these reports can be very time-consuming if you’re creating them manually, especially when your reporting tools don’t display data in the way it makes sense and needs manual edits.
+This manual work can be a huge barrier to scalability.

 To combat this, consider building a custom dashboard interface that your clients can access.
-If they want to quickly see which of their learners are falling behind, or to see who’s got an assessment due, they no longer have to wait for you to finish up entering data into Excel.
+If they want to quickly see which of their learners are falling behind, or to see who’s got an assessment due, they no longer have to wait for you to finish up entering data into Excel, ‘cus they can check it themselves.

 Reporting tools for client-facing analytics